-Default is the PowerExchange installation directory.
+Default location is the PowerExchange installation directory.

-· PowerExchange C-ISAM control files, such as the CCT, CDEP, and CDCT files, must be stored on local disk.
-Do not locate these files in SAN or NAS storage.

-• To provide a path to the directory that contains extraction maps, use the CAPT_XTRA statement.
+- Informatica recommends that you use a unique directory name to separate these CDC objects from the PowerExchange code.
+This practice makes migrating to a another PowerExchange version easier. - PowerExchange C-ISAM control files, such as the CCT, CDEP, and CDCT files, must be stored on local disk.
+Do not locate these files in SAN or NAS storage. - · To specify a path to the directory that contains extraction maps, use the CAPT\XTRA statement.

-CAPT XTRA Statement
+CAPT\XTRA Statement

-The CAPT_XTRA statement specifies the path to the local directory on a Linux, UNIX, or Windows system that stores extraction maps for CDC.
+The CAPT\XTRA statement specifies the path to a directory on a Linux, UNIX, or Windows system for storing extraction maps for CDC.